uo-se-research/slackline/docs/design/GramFuzz/GramFuzz-Overview.md

 As in Nautilus, we maintain a collection of previously generated derivation subtrees.
 This is called the chunk store (`chunk_store.py`) after the name of the similar collection in Nautilus.
-In GramFuzz the chunk store is a dict mapping non-terminals to lists of subtrees.
+In SlackLine the chunk store is a dict mapping non-terminals to lists of subtrees.
 When an input receives positive feedback, the whole derivation tree is added to the frontier of the search, and all subtrees of the derivation tree are added to the